Private Internet Access Review: PIA in 2017

 - Very bad customer care with exceedingly long waiting times for responses to questions

-- Not great for beginners who require support
+- Not great for beginners who need plenty of support

 - Some complaints about the PIA software for Mac and iOS